MaastrichtU-IDS/dsri-documentation/website/docs/copy-data-between-projects.md

 d
 ```

-We have detahced from the tmux session.
+We have detached from the tmux session.
 We can safely exit the terminal now, and therefore also for example close our laptop.

 ```
 exit